Why “Canva Overwhelm” Is Killing Your Lead Gen (And How to Simplify Your Workflow)

 - One short highlight line

-- Paste highlights from a saved note (no re-writing inside Canva).
+- Paste highlights from a saved note (don’t rewrite inside Canva).

-- Export using one standard (PDF Print for handouts, PNG for social).
+- Export with one standard (PDF Print for handouts, PNG for social).

-What to do next: save your highlights as a reusable “copy bank” so you never write from zero again.
+Save your highlights as a reusable copy bank so you never write from zero again.

 Copy/Paste Resources